Tim-Parks-Lynch/react-hooks/NOTES.md

 ![img](/01/hooks/src/imgs/useState.webp)

+Simplest hook of them all. `useState` allows functional components to hold state.
 Import `useState` from the `react` library.
 Using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax, we access state and a setter.

 A minimal example: